hexanal/fredmercy-blog/LOG.md

     * block-stitching; there's already something to use "blocks" easily, see in `resume.html`
     * could even all be in HandlebarsJS bro (see: `## markdown`)

-* “next-gen” web buzzwords
-    - html imports
-    - declarative shadow-dom
-    - import dynamic js
-    - container queries
-    - modules
-    - all of it!

 * SVG
     - learn about strokes, types of stroke
     - learn about aspect ratio
     - learn about morph?
     - learn about controlling a few things with JS
     - controlling curves with JS

-* try some `<noscript>` bullshit to see if I can have a version of the website that's usable even without javascript

 * add something to handle client-side URL hash 'routing'
     - `[...]/some-page-url/#(comments)` -> shows the comments box